avdpunks/avdpunks.github.io/_posts/_draft/2022-06-01-AVDxWhereAmI.md

 ```
 ## How to enable Location redirection for AVD

+As a next step you have to configure the RDP Properties for your Hostpool and enable the redirection for the client location.

-To redirect the client location, navigate to Azure Virtual Desktop, select your Hostpool, RDP Properties and add **redirectlocation:i:1** to your existing RDP properties in the advanced tab:
+In the Azure Portal, navigate to Azure Virtual Desktop, select your Hostpool, RDP Properties and add **redirectlocation:i:1** to your existing RDP properties in the **Advanced** tab:

 ```
 redirectlocation:i:1